Taxi stand

-A taxicab stand (also called taxi rank, cab stand, taxi stand, cab rank, or hack stand) is a queue area on a street or on private property where taxicabs line up to wait for passengers.
+A taxi stand (also called taxi rank, cab stand, cab rank, or hack stand) is a queue area on a street or on private property where taxicabs line up to wait for passengers.

 Operation

 Stands are normally located at high-traffic locations such as airports, hotel driveways, railway stations, subway stations, bus depots, ferry terminals, shopping centres, and major street intersections.
 Usually stands are marked by simple painted signs.

 Stands generally work as a first-come, first-served queue, so that the first taxicab to arrive on the stand (the one at the front of the line) serves the first passenger to arrive, and as the first taxicab leaves, each taxicab behind it moves ahead one spot, with the last taxicab to arrive taking the last spot.

 In the Republic of Ireland an intending passenger is entitled to choose any taxicab that is available for hire at an appointed taxi stand.
 The Commission for Taxi Regulation has deemed that the customer has the right to choose and that the principle of first come, first served is dismissed.